alissonpelizaro/SkypePHP/README.md

 Yes, it works!

-It is a Skype PHP API interface, that is able to send and receive messages, get contacts, get conversations and much more!
+Welcome to the Skype PHP API Interface, a versatile tool that enables you to seamlessly send and receive messages, access contacts, retrieve conversations, and much more!
+While this project is currently in active development, your support and contributions are greatly appreciated
-It is still development and I am loneny in this project, so be patient...
-Pull requests are always welcome!!

 #### IMPORTANT NOTE: In the current version, only pure text messages working in chat.